monsoonmaelstrom/book2/book2.md

 “And how exactly did you end up at the war college?”

 I wait until the barman comes and sets another pint in front of me.
-Finally, I say, “I sort of decided it seemed like a good place to hide in plain sight and keep track of what was happening.”
+Finally, I answer, “I sort of decided it seemed like a good place to hide in plain sight and keep track of what was happening.”

 “How?”

-“I mean… orders and enrollment documents are merely paper.
+“I mean… orders and enrollment documents are just paper.
 If you know what the paper looks like it’s pretty easy to add one more that looks like all the rest and says, ‘Hazel Raidane,’” I say with a shrug.

 “So you forged your way into the war college?”
 Liam hisses.

 Gavin is laughing now too, and Henry’s eyes have gone big.

 “Yes?”
-I say, like it’s a question whose answer I am unsure of and that will somehow make it less wrong, when that is in fact exactly what I did.
+I say, like it’s a question whose answer I am unsure of and that will somehow make it less wrong, when that is, in fact, exactly what I did.
 “In my defense, it seemed like a good idea at the time.”

-“I told you it wasn’t a good idea at the time,” Davy remarks.
+“I told you it wasn’t a good idea at the time,” Davy reminds me.

 “Yeah, well, it *was* working out just fine until all of this.”

 Giorgi and Gavin are still laughing.
 Peter looks like he has a headache, and Henry looks like he has no idea who I am.
 Liam looks… irate.

 “And no one noticed?”
-Peter asks like he can’t believe it.
+Peter questions, like he can’t believe it.

 “No. It was easy.
 Be quiet, do what everyone else is doing, and blend in.
 That’s all fitting in anywhere ever is,” I shrug.